Bressay

-Bressay is a populated island in the Shetland archipelago of Scotland.
+Bressay (/scz/ BRESS-ə) is a populated island in the Shetland archipelago of Scotland.

 Geography and geology

 Bressay lies due south of Whalsay, west of the Isle of Noss, and north of Mousa.
 With an area of 11 sqmi, it is the fifth-largest island in Shetland.
 The population is around 350 people, concentrated in the middle of the west coast, around Glebe and Fullaburn.

 The island is made up of Old Red Sandstone with some basaltic intrusions.
 Bressay was quarried extensively for building materials, used all over Shetland, especially in nearby Lerwick.
 There are a number of sea caves and arches.
 The largest of eleven lochs on the island are the Loch of Grimsetter in the east, and the Loch of Brough.

 Wildlife

 Bressay has a large number of migrant birds, especially in the east.
 The Loch of Grimsetter is a haven for waders and whooper swans.
 In the far south, there is a colony of Arctic skuas.
 The southern half of the island has been identified as an Important Bird Area (IBA) by BirdLife International.